US Army gives Clemson $22 million for vehicle research - NewsBreak

 CLEMSON, S.C.
 (AP) — The U.S. Army is giving a Clemson University research facility an additional $22 million to help design the next generation of military vehicles that can be used on and off road.

-Clemson University said at Monday’s announcement that already more than 60 professors and nearly 75 graduate students have done research for the project.
+Clemson University says more than 60 professors and nearly 75 graduate students have done research for the project.

-Creating vehicles that don’t need drivers is a key goal and the Clemson facility allows the ability to test plenty of different ideas without having to build costly models said David Gorsich, the U.S. Army chief scientist for the program,
+The U.S. Army says creating vehicles that don’t need drivers is a key goal and the Clemson facility allows the ability to test plenty of different ideas without having to build costly models.Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

-“Advanced digital modeling and testing capabilities allow engineers to ‘fail early and cheaply,’ shaking out the best, most robust solutions more quickly before bending metal in physical prototyping,” Gorsich said.

 Comments / 0